Unalaska/Port of Dutch Harbor, Anchorage, Seward, Homer, Kodiak and Anchorage

 Day 3 – Anchorage/Seward

 Fly back to Anchorage and rent a car.
 Before hitting the road to Seward, stop by the Anchorage Museum at Rasmuson Center to learn more about Alaska history and World War II and enjoy a leisurely morning exploring the shops and other visitor amenities in downtown Anchorage.
-The drive to Seward is 120 miles and will take just more than two hours.
+The drive to Seward is 120 miles and will take 2-3 hours.
 With plenty of summer daylight, don’t rush – the Seward Highway is one of the most scenic highways in the country and you’ll want to stop frequently for photos.
 Spend the night in Seward.

 Day 4 – Seward